Jelvibean/challenge/README.md

 - Install SASS for our CSS pieces.
 - If we use Redux, looking into Toolkit Query would be an option.
 - Eventually build check: Run your build script (e.g., npm run build) to ensure there are no errors
 - Add ability for your unit test to run at the build command.
+This way you have a summary of your past/failed tests before committing to the repo.
 - If team prefers using yarn, I would install the yarn abilities.
 I believe there is backing to it being the better choice.

 I am sure there is plenty more with more brainstorming.
 But these are the ones I have most been exposed to.